msaisi/cars-test/README.md

 Due to the above challenge, I could not 100% implement page navigation functionality.
 3. **General**:
-Vehicle Listing Page: Color codes on availability indicate how 'hot' the deal is basd on 'gradeScore' -> actual code functionality has not been implemented since I am not aware of the perfect scope value.
+Vehicle Listing Page: Color codes on availability indicate how 'hot' the deal is or quality/ rating of the listing based on 'gradeScore' -> actual code functionality has not been implemented since I am not aware of the perfect scope value.

 ## To Do
 1. NgRx state magement to avoid multiple API calls for carlist/ brands on different sections of the WebApp (Footer/ Header/ Sidebar)